8 Scholarship Tips

 - Be patient.
 Sometimes not hearing back from a scholarship opportunity can be frustrating.
 Just remember that the entire application process takes times and that sometimes you might not hear anything.
 Above everything else, try not to feel discouraged in your chances of winning.

 - Understand the Terms of Scholarships.
 So you've received a few scholarships and what happens next?
 Be sure to carefully read the terms and notify your college financial aid office.
 Also, pay close attention to which year the scholarship(s) are good for and if there are any contingencies with using the scholarship for more than one year.
+Keep in mind that most private scholarships are only awarded for one academic year.
+So if you win a scholarship for freshman year, you shouldn't count on receiving it for future years unless you know it's renewable.
+When in doubt, check with the scholarship agency to find out if you can receive the scholarship for multiple years, and any criteria you need to meet to do so.

 Sign up for relevant, helpful college planning emails.